GEOTHERMAL GROUND LOOP PIPING SYSTEMS

 The design of a system for a specific application, including selection of the proper piping materials and ground loop installation method, is an important part of installing a successful system.
 Site-specific considerations (soil material, distance to bedrock, water table level, availability of a pond or water retention feature) can be the dominant factor in system design.
 In any configuration, there is an appropriate plastic piping material that meets the site needs and can be incorporated in a successful system design for the application.

-The selection of piping material is critical to the overall success of the closed-loop ground-coupled system and must provide corrosion resistance, chemical resistance, flexibility, impact resistance, resistance to slow crack growth, long-term hydrostatic strength (pressure capability), and temperature resistance.
-In addition, the ground loop heat exchanger materials must provide suitable heat transfer capabilities.
+The selection of piping material is critical to the overall success of the ground-source heat pump system and must provide corrosion resistance, chemical resistance, flexibility, impact resistance, resistance to slow crack growth, long-term hydrostatic strength (pressure capability), and temperature resistance.
+In addition, the ground loop heat exchanger materials must provide suitable heat transfer capabilities and suitable durability to deliver decades of reliable service.